Pontic Greek music: Cultural role

 When Pontian refugees came from the Pontos to Greece in the 1920s, they brought traditions of music and folklore with them.
 Between the 1950s and the 1980s, Pontian clubs used music, dance, and folklore to portray themselves as both patriotic Greeks and as a distinct group unto themselves.
-The focus was mainly on assimilation; to this end, Pontian musicians might censor songs with Turkish verses.
-In the 1980s, when some of the original Pontian refugees began to pass away, the focus of Pontian music in Greece began to shift.
-The focus moved to remembering the original refugees and their experience.
-Music and folklore became more inclusive; for example, musicians began to openly perform Pontian songs with Turkish verses, such as "Tsambasin."
+At the time, Pontian singers tended to censor songs with Turkish verses in order to assimilate into Greek society.
+In the 1980s, as the original generation of Pontian refugees began to die off, Pontian musicians focused on remembering the original refugees and their experience.
+Musicians began to openly perform Pontian songs with Turkish verses, such as "Tsambasin."

-A parakathi, or muhabeti, is an important form of social get-together for Pontians in the modern day, describing "a banquet where music is the main activity."
-Parakathi gatherings always include music, including epitrapezia, or "tabletop melodies."
+A parakathi, or muhabeti, is an important form of social get-together for Pontians in the 21st century, describing "a banquet where music is the main activity."
+Parakathi gatherings feature music, including epitrapezia, or "tabletop melodies."
 Tablemates go back and forth, singing original or remembered rhyming couplets to one another.
 The couplets are in iambic meter or trochaic meter.
 The lyra provides instrumental support.
-The music is very spontaneous.
 The goal of a parakathi performance is to express emotions through the use of remembered verses, and to share these feelings with one's community.
 Couplets may be used to communicate sorrow, to express longing, or to flirt.
 Scholar Ioannis Tsekouras argues that parakathi gatherings first emerged among refugees as ways to discuss their memories of genocide and deportation.

 Instruments

-Various Pontian musical instruments in the Benaki Museum.There are various lyras to the left and right of a daouli (drum); in front is a zurna.
+Various Pontian musical instruments in the Benaki Museum in Athens.
+There are various lyras to the left and right of a daouli (drum); in front is a zourna.

 Masa, a handheld percussion instrument, in the Museum of Pontian Hellenism in Athens.

-Pontian musicians utilize a variety of musical instruments.
-The most iconic is the lyra, also called the Pontic kemençe or simply the kemençe.
+Pontian musicians utilize a variety of instruments.
+One of the most commonly played instruments is the lyra, also called the Pontic kemençe or simply the kemençe.
+Pontians use their own language, Romeika, to describe instruments and their parts.
+For example, the soundholes on a lyra are called rothónia, literally "nostrils."